 The recent surge of unaccompanied minors means so many more of the youth we serve need caring adults in their lives to connect them to education, mental health, and legal aid services.
 Last year, a small group of staff began the DREAMER Committee to respond to these needs with the goal to help youth fulfill their educational goals.

-Since then, the committee has organized three DACA clinics, know-your-rights trainings, cultural events, and rallies often donning the red “Our Dreams Are Not illegal” t-shirt of their own design.
-They also raised money to establish the DREAMer Fund to help youth apply for the President’s Deferred Action for Childhood Arrivals (DACA) and other immigration process fees.
+Since then, the committee has organized three DACA clinics, know-your-rights trainings, cultural events, and rallies often donning the red “Our Dreams Are Not Illegal” t-shirt of their own design.
+They also raised money to establish the DREAMER Fund to help youth apply for President Obama’s Deferred Action for Childhood Arrivals (DACA) and other immigration process fees.
 So far, they have awarded 13 scholarships to help youth apply for DACA and other protected immigration statuses, including one youth, Manuel Sibrian, who applied for U.S. citizenship to pursue his dream of joining the Police Academy.

 The Committee welcomed its first youth liaison member in 2015 and looks forward to helping the youth member build a youth committee to plan and execute their own advocacy and educational events.

-LAYC’s DREAMER Fund helps past and present LAYC participants (including LAYC Career Academy, Next Step, and YouthBuild Public Charter Schools) apply for DACA or to support other immigration process expenses.
+LAYC’s DREAMER Fund helps past and present LAYC/MMYC participants (including LAYC Career Academy, Next Step, and YouthBuild Public Charter Schools) apply for immigration-related expenses.
 Funds are limited and are available on a rolling basis.Download the LAYC DREAMer Fund Application